Brain injury is caused by rotational acceleration.

 The mechanics of bicycle helmets

 Helmets increase the volume of the head.
 In the event of an accident, this increases the risk of the head hitting the road.
-A bare head, often protected by the shoulders, provides the lowest risk of head contact in the event of an accident.
-Post-crash studies found that most helmets show impacts to the side, areas where a bare head may not have been hit.
+Post-crash studies found that most helmets show impacts to the side, where a bare head is protected by the shoulders.